This article has been updated since it was first published in 2020.

 Choosing the right hosting environment to run your application and store customer data is no simple feat for business owners.
 First, is the difficult task of cutting through the jargon: on-premise solutions, public and private cloud-based servers, hybrid cloud solutions – what does this all mean?
-The second is working out the best solution to meet your specific needs.
-Which deployment option you choose will be determined in large part by several pressing and sometimes competing for needs around security, regulatory mandates, DevOps technical resources, and budgetary constraints.
-The third is matching up what you are looking for, with what is on offer out there.
-This can get confusing because organizations can use similar terminology to offer different things.
+A second difficulty is working out the best solution to meet your specific needs.
+Which deployment option you choose will be determined in large part by several pressing and oftentimes competing needs related to security, regulatory mandates, DevOps technical resources, and budgetary constraints.
+The third challenge is matching up what you are looking for, with what’s on offer.
+This can get confusing because organizations often use similar terminology to mean different things.

 QuickBlox, a communication software provider that offers easy-to-integrate feature-rich SDKs and APIs, has long offered several deployment options including on-premise hosting and cloud solutions.
 We have compiled here a list of some of the frequently asked questions from business customers to help guide you through this tricky terrain.